Broderick Road and Moorefield Road intersection

 - a new path for cyclists and pedestrians to by-pass the two northern roundabouts (at the intersection of Johnsonville and Moorefield roads, and Ironside, Helston and Middleton roads)

-- cycle stop boxes at intersections
+- cycle stop boxes at intersections and cycle lanes

 - better bus flow around the Johnsonville triangle (Johnsonville, Moorefield, Broderick roads), new bus stops on Johnsonville Road and upgraded bus shelters